paninski-lab/yass/README.rst

 YASS is a state-of-the-art method for spike sorting.

-We are currently working on improving YASS to be usable in different types of neural data.
-The neural network detector only works with [ADD SPECIFICATION].
-We will incorporate more models soon.
+Note: We are currently working on improving YASS to be usable in different types of neural data.
+The neural network detector currently only works in reduced use cases.
+We will add more models soon.

 Reference
 ---------